iptv-org/iptv/.readme/template.md

 ## Contribution

-Please make sure to read the [Contributing Guide](.github/CONTRIBUTING.md) before making a pull request.
+Please make sure to read the [Contributing Guide](.github/CONTRIBUTING.md) before sending an issue or making a pull request.

-If you find an error or have any suggestions on how to organize a playlist, please send an [issue](https://github.com/iptv-org/iptv/issues/new/choose).

-If your favorite channel is not on playlist you can let us know about it [here](https://github.com/iptv-org/iptv/issues/new?assignees=&labels=channel+request&template=channel-request.md&title=Add%3A+xxx) (IMPORTANT: an issue should contain a request for only one channel, otherwise it will be closed).

 ## Legal